California raceway president says noose found in tree - WHIZ News

 Sonoma was closed over the weekend due the coronavirus pandemic.

-The discovery at Sonoma, the biggest auto racing venue in the Bay Area, comes after a noose was found hanging in the garage of Bubba Wallace Sunday at Talladega Superspeedway in Alabama.
+The discovery at Sonoma, the biggest auto racing venue in the Bay Area, came before a noose was found in the garage of NASCAR driver Bubba Wallace on Sunday at Talladega Superspeedway in Alabama.
 Wallace is the only full-time Black driver in NASCAR.

 Wallace has been a prominent activist in the sport and was instrumental in calling on NASCAR to ban Confederate flags at its events.